Contact

 • Skills including network building and community organizing;

-• Experience advocating for an issue with a plan of their own design;
+• Experience advocating for an issue with a plan of their design;

 • The ongoing support of the GAAP network;